Majority Vote for Distributed Differentially Private Sign Selection: Introduction

 In this paper, we address the above challenges by developing a general Majority Vote mechanism for sign selection problems, which is particularly adaptive to the distributed system.
 Assume that $m$ parties vote to make a decision.
 Each party can vote for positive (1), negative (-1), and null (0).
-The positive (negative) decision will be made only when there are more than a half votes for it; otherwise, it returns null.
+The positive (negative) decision will be made only when there are more than half of the votes for it; otherwise, it returns null.
 We leverage this Majority Vote mechanism to sign recovery problems in a distributed setup.
 More specifically, let each local machine obtain an initial sign vector based on its local samples and transmits the initial sign vector to a trustworthy server.
 By carefully constructing the stability function using the Majority Vote mechanism and combining it with the peeling technique and exponential mechanism in \cite{mcsherry_talwar.2007}, we develop a Majority Vote mechanism that protects distributed group differential privacy (DGDP).
-Then the server generates the result based on this DGDP algorithm.
+The server then generates the result based on this DGDP algorithm.
 Our method has the following advantages.
 First, every worker machine can conveniently apply classical techniques such as thresholding and/or Lasso to obtain an initial estimate, and every component only takes value in $\{1,-1,0\}$.
 Since every worker machine only needs to transmit the sign vector, the privacy of data on each machine is protected to a certain degree.
 Second, the proposed method only incurs very low communication costs as it only transmits the sign vector.
-More contributions of this work are summarized below. \begin{itemize} \item To the best of our knowledge, we proposed the first distributed group differential privacy-aware sign selection algorithm in a distributed system.
+More contributions to this work are summarized below. \begin{itemize} \item To the best of our knowledge, we proposed the first distributed group differential privacy-aware sign selection algorithm in a distributed system.
 Moreover, the proposed method guarantees sign selection consistency.

-\item For both sparse mean estimation problem and sparse regression problem, we show that our proposed method allows the minimal signal to have the order $O(\sqrt{\log p/N})$, which meets the optimal ``beta-min" condition \citep{wainwright2009sharp} in the non-private case.
-In addition, while the DP literature often assumes the boundedness assumption, our theory does not require the boundedness condition on data samples.
+\item For both the sparse mean estimation problem and the sparse regression problem, our proposed method allows the minimal signal to have the order $O(\sqrt{\log p/N})$, which meets the optimal ``beta-min" condition \citep{wainwright2009sharp} in the non-private case.
+In addition, the DP literature‘s often assumed the boundedness condition, is not required by our theory for data samples.